theopjones/blog-video-encoder-script/README.md

 `<div class="videoContainer" data-base-url="https://example.com/myfolder/videofile" data-poster="https://example.com/myfolder/thumbnailimg.jpg">`

-`data-base-url="https://files.theopjones.blog/PhotoWalkMar242023/PhotoWalkMay25` is the URL of the video files minus the file extension and the resolution appended to the name of the files that `encoder.py` generates.
+`data-base-url` should be set to the URL of the video files minus the file extension and the resolution appended to the name of the files that `encoder.py` generates.
 Ie. If your input file's name to `encoder.py` was `videofile.mp4` and the path to the folder on your server where the videos are hosted is `https://example.com/myfolder` the `data-base-url` should be `https://example.com/myfolder/videofile`. `data-poster` should be the URL of the image used as a preview image/thumbnail of the video.

 This template uses the HTML5 video attribute to play a video.
 Controls are enabled.
 The code supports the option for multiple resolutions, and allows switching between the resolutions.